thanhtbt/RST/README.md

 # PETRELS-ADMM: Robust Subspace Tracking with Missing Data and Outliers

 We propose a novel algorithm called PETRELS-ADMM to deal with subspace tracking in the presence of outliers and missing data.
 The proposed approach consists of two main stages: outlier rejection and subspace estimation.
-Particularly, we first use ADMM solver for detecting outliers corrupted in data in an efficient online way and then improve the well-known PETRELS algorithm to update the underlying subspace in the missing data context.
+Particularly, we first use ADMM solver for detecting outliers living in the measurement data in an efficient online way and then improve the well-known PETRELS algorithm to update the underlying subspace in the missing data context.

 ## DEMO